agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 For the `update()` function above, we use partial application to fix some of the arguments, while leaving the `frame` argument as one that still must be supplied at call time.
-To create the `init()` and `step()` functions above, we full apply the parent functions, allowing the new functions to be called without any inputs.
+To create the `init()` and `step()` functions above, we fully apply the parent functions, allowing the new functions to be called without any inputs.

 ## A Little Extra